Bypass crossfade settings when playing a file.

 - Since the show tracks are played on the "Now playing" playlist, saving the settings per playlist would also work.
 Then I can set-up Audacious according to how I need it to run.

 - Add an audtool api that changes the active status of a plug-in.
 Something like: audtool crossfade-set-active 1.

 I suspect the audtool api to be the simplest.

 #2 Updated by Chris Laurie over 4 years ago

 I'm not sure how the multiple instances would work.
 If it can remember the settings on a per instance then maybe.
 How would command line scripts and audtool calls know which instance to use as target for the api request?

 An api to enable/disable a plug-in at runtime seems a simpler solution.

-#3 Updated by John Lindgren almost 4 years ago
+#3 Updated by John Lindgren over 4 years ago

 audacious -2 would start a second instance (which would store its own settings in, say,